julia-m-stephenson/Simple_3D_Mouse_Example1/README.md

 Most of the information (but no tthe code) has come from their very early S3DM_SDK_v2-0-4_r7688_raw_input - s3dm_viewer sample code.
-A great deal of insight came from looking at the Source of Blender App:- https://git.blender.org/gitweb/gitweb.cgi/blender.git/blob/HEAD:/intern/ghost/intern/GHOST_NDOFManager.cpp
+A great deal of insight came from looking at the Source of Blender App:- https://git.blender.org/gitweb/gitweb.cgi/blender.git/blob/HEAD:/intern/ghost/intern/GHOST_NDOFManager.cpp The Keymap tables also come from S3DM_SDK_v2-0-4_r7688_raw_input

+V3DKey.h - is taken directly from the 3D Connexions SDK (3DxWare_SDK)

 Things left to do:-